bocallaghan/AdventOfCode2019/README.md

 # AdventOfCode2019
-Advent of code 2019 solutions - however far I get or have time for :)
+Advent of code 2019 solutions - however far I get or have time for this year.

 ## Day1